 Prior to joining Fox, Michael was a principal in Rothenberg Hyett Eisen & Lang P.A., which had offices in Atlantic City, NJ, and Boca Raton, FL.

 Beyond Fox Rothschild

 Michael is a frequent guest speaker on estate planning and taxation topics and is involved in a variety of pro bono and community work.

-He serves as president of the Mr. & Mrs. Fred Winslow Noyes Foundation, a supporting arm of the Noyes Museum of Art.
-He is also an adviser to the Noyes Museum of Art in Galloway Township and is past president and a current board member of the museum as well as a member of the board of the American Jewish Committee Palm Beach County Chapter.
+He served as a member of the board of trustees and past president of the Noyes Museum of Art of Stockton University and the Mr. & Mrs. Fred Winslow Noyes foundation, a supporting arm of the Noyes Museum of Art.
+He currently serves on the advisory committee of the Noyes Museum of Art.
+He also serves as a member of the board of the American Jewish Committee, Palm Beach County Chapter.